Tag Archive : ITR for F&O Loss

 Disclosure of US Stocks in Schedule FA

-• Mandatory for residents holding foreign shares
+• Mandatory in applicable cases for residents holding foreign shares

 Frequently Asked Questions (FAQs)